-It’s as easy as connecting your GitHub repository through an API token exchange, selecting resource files and letting Text United filter out content from code.
+It’s as easy as connecting your GitHub repository through an API token exchange, selecting resource files and allowing Text United to filter out content from code.
 We use OKAPI filters for various file formats to ensure there are no accidental modifications to the actual code returned in translated files.

 Supported resource file formats include:

 This means that the automatic content extraction works with most popular programming languages and frameworks.

 Text United is compatible with web apps in:

 After connecting GitHub or uploading your resource files, the content is processed, segmented for ease of translation, and waits for a translation project submission.
 This can be done either by yourself as the developer, or anyone else within your organization.
 Simply invite another user into the system via the ‘Invite’ button to hand over responsibility for this part of the process.

 You will be able to get a quotation from Text United’s translators, translate on your own through our web-based editor (CAT tool, an industry standard), and even delegate the tasks to your foreign offices or business partners.

 Your files will be returned in the exact same format in which they were submitted as source material, without any code modifications.